 - To encourage and enable people with learning disabilities to train and achieve excellence.

 - To initiate and develop new possibilities in dance.

-- To encourage the integration and inclusion of people with learning disabilities in dance and society.
+- To encourage the integration and inclusion of people with learning disabilities in dance and in society.

-- To advocate, inform and contribute to debates concerning disability dance.
+- To advocate, inform and contribute to debates about disability dance.

 - To raise the profile of work by dancers with learning disabilities and of Anjali Dance Company by touring nationally and internationally.

 - To seek to be a model of good practice in managing, portraying and promoting disabled dance.